mmagnus/geekbook/README.md

 </p>

 ![](themes/default/qubCXZcWHl.gif)
+Figure.
+From an (old) homepage to a note.

 ![](docs/imgs/56HcDqXllz.gif)
+Figure.
+A new Homepage.

 A neat way how to combine **Emacs/Atom/Sublime/iA Writer editor + Markdown Syntax + Git + Html engine** (bootstrap/python) to get the best notes-talking experience ever.
 Highly customizable with plugins written in Python.
 What's the most important, under the hood it's just a set of Markdown files.. you can do with them whatever you want, e.g. you can Pandoc (http://pandoc.org/epub.html) them to epub (that's origin of "book" part of the name).